labStudioAsInc/vm/GOOGLE_DRIVE_SETUP.md

 ## Step 6: Test the Setup

-1. Run your Windows workflow
+1. Run your Windows workflow from the **Actions** tab
+2. Look for the **"Test Google Drive authentication"** step in the workflow logs
-2. Check the logs for successful backup/restore operations
+3. Check for successful authentication messages:
-3. Look for desktop shortcuts in your RDP session:
+   - ✓ GOOGLE_SERVICE_ACCOUNT_JSON is set
+   - ✓ JSON is valid
+   - ✓ Private key is present
+4. Monitor the **"Restore user data from Google Drive"** and **"Final backup before shutdown"** steps
+5. In your RDP session, look for desktop shortcuts:
    - "Backup to Google Drive.bat"
    - "Restore from Google Drive.bat"
    - "Check Backup Status.bat"